99markets/challenges/mobile.md

 ## **The code should:**

-- Be written as **production-ready** code, think about what are the minimum requirements to deploy a proyect to production
+- Be written as **production-ready** code, think about what minimum requirements you would establish to deploy a project to production
 - *"Be clean, my friend"*
 - Feel free to add a Readme file explaining the solution, why certain things are included and why others are left out